vladanskoko/SpringBootChatGPT/README.md

 # SpringBootChatGPT application

-This is example of using SpringBoot application with chatGPT API.
-It uses chatGPT API through REST API.
+This is example of using ChatGPT API with SpringBoot application.
+The application uses ChatGPT API through REST API.

 # Usage